kaiprofdev04/some-interview-test/backend-test/README.md

 Please submit to interviewer's email:
 - Link to a GitHub repo (public or private) with the working app.
 The `/api/trends` endpoint should be functional.
-- A brief video presenting and explaining your solution and your thought process.
+- A brief video presenting and explaining your solution as well as your thought process while working.

 ## 📚 Notes